groue/GRMustache/Guides/variable_tag_helpers.md

 GRMustache itself belongs to the first set, since you *can* write specification-compliant "mustache lambdas" with variable tag helpers.
 However variable tag helpers are more versatile than plain Mustache lambdas:

-In order to be compatible with all specification-compliant implementations, your variable tag helper MUST return the result of the `renderTemplateString:error:` or `renderTemplateNamed:error:` methods of its _context_ parameter, and it MUST be embedded with triple braces in your templates: `{{{helper}}}`.
+In order to be compatible with all specification-compliant implementations, your variable tag helper MUST return the result of the `renderString:error:` or `renderTemplateNamed:error:` methods of its _context_ parameter, and it MUST be embedded with triple braces in your templates: `{{{helper}}}`.

 For compatibility with other Mustache implementations, check their documentation.